fobnail/docs/docs/keys_and_certificates.md

 - Fobnail Identity key (signing and encryption)
     - Fobnail provisioning
-    - used for TLS
     - key and certificate signed by Platform Owner is stored for later use
 - Fobnail Encryption key (encryption)
     - Fobnail provisioning
-    - used for storage encryption

 ### Platform